allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 :heavy_exclamation_mark: TODO: Add an action to be taken for the level III infraction

+  * Student is required to communicate weekly with the professor to discuss continued participation in class.

 Class member(s) are encouraged to report any infractions in order to ensure a safe, inclusive and collegial environment.